 The consequences of a Virginia manslaughter conviction depend on the circumstances.
-But the possible penalties for the two classifications of vehicular manslaughter are explained below.
+However, the possible penalties for the two classifications of vehicular manslaughter are explained below.

 All drivers convicted of vehicular manslaughter are looking at permanent license revocation, though reinstatement is possible after five years.